 These are bins with two compartments in one, so you can use one compartment for trash and the other for recycling.
 This negates the need for two separate bins and can make your kitchen look neater.
 However, if you produce a large volume of waste for recycling, you might find the recycling compartment filling up quickly.

 Automatic or touchless stainless steel trash cans feature a motion sensor so they "know" when your hand approaches the bin and the lid opens by itself.
 Like step trash cans, they're hygienic, since you don't need to touch them.
 They can, however, cost significantly more money than less high-tech options, plus they require either battery power or access to a power outlet.

-With push top trash cans, you press down on the lid in a certain place, which releases a catch and lets the lid swing upward.
+With push-top trash cans, you press down on the lid in a certain place, which releases a catch and lets the lid swing upward.
 These trash cans tend to be inexpensive, plus the lid stays open until you push it back down again, which is handy for when you need to go back and forth to your trash can to put various items inside.
-On the negative side, you must make physical contact with the lid when you want to open the bin, so you should wash your hands afterwards.
+On the negative side, you must make physical contact with the lid when you want to open the bin, so you should wash your hands afterward.

 Find a trash can with the right capacity for your household.
 It should be large enough that you don't need to empty it so often that it becomes inconvenient.
 On the other hand, it shouldn't be so large that you could go for weeks without emptying it, because that might lead to a stinky situation.
 The average kitchen trash can is around 13 gallons, which should suffice for the majority of households.
 However, if you live alone, you may want a slightly smaller option or if you have an extra-large family, a slightly bigger garbage can may be more convenient.